 After the tent colonies were established, the mine operators initiated a campaign of harassment against the strikers, which took the form of high-powered searchlights playing over the colonies at night.
 Albert C. Felts designed a vehicle miners christened “the Death Special,” an automobile shipped from Denver modified with sides of steel plates fabricated at the CF&I mill in Pueblo.
-At the top of the car was a specially-designed compartment held two machine guns that periodically sprayed selected colonies with machine-gun fire.
+At the top of the car was a specially-designed compartment that held two machine guns that periodically sprayed selected colonies with machine-gun fire.
 As a result, the colonists dug pits beneath their tens to shelter from gunfire.

 On the morning of October 7, Union leader John Lawson and Mother Jones rallied strikers at the Ludlow colony.
 In the afternoon, company guards near the site exchanged gunfire with miners.
 The following day, hundreds of shots rang out during a three-hour battle that resulted in injuries to one guard and two Greek strikers.
 A miner working as a cowboy at a local ranch died in the crossfire.
 During the same incident, bullets entered houses of employees of the Colorado & Southern and shattered windows of the railroad depot.
 John Lawson, who was present during the conflict, disarmed many of the angry miners and tried to pacify the women and children, who were “running about the tent colony screaming frantically” during the fight.